 Our Education Services

-Project Hope Foundation has its own school program, Hope Academy, accredited by the South Carolina Independent School Association (SCISA).
-We serve students from kindergarten through high school in classrooms designed specifically for students with autism, implementing Applied Behavioral Analysis (ABA) strategies to maximize progress.
-Our teachers are trained in ABA and supported by both an Education Coordinator and a Board Certified Behavior Analyst.
+Project Hope Foundation operates its own private, accredited school program, Hope Academy, through the South Carolina Independent School Association (SCISA).
+We serve students with autism from kindergarten through high school in classrooms specifically designed to meet their unique learning needs.
+By integrating Applied Behavior Analysis (ABA) strategies into the school day, we help each student make meaningful progress.
+Our teachers are trained in ABA and supported by a Hope Academy leadership team with expertise and training in both education and behavior analysis.

-The following table provides general information, which may be adjusted for individual students:
+The following table provides general information about our classroom groupings (please note that details may be adjusted for individual students):

 For more details about these groupings, please watch the brief video below: